Introduction to probabilistic concurrent systems: Introduction

-The purpose of the present paper is twofold.
+\eject The purpose of the present paper is twofold.
 Firstly, it intends to present an introduction to the theory of probabilistic concurrent systems.
 We present the key notions and state the main results which justify and guide the computations to be done.
 Results are stated in a rigorous way, but we do not provide proofs (references are given).
 The hope is to provide an elementary introduction both to trace theory, from the systems theory point of view, and to the probabilistic aspects of concurrent systems.
-This includes basic definitions of trace monoids, the Cartier-Foata normal form for traces, the M\"obius polynomial and the M\"obius transform associated with a trace monoid and the notion of irreducibility for trace monoids.
+This includes basic definitions of trace monoids, the Cartier-Foata normal form for traces, the Möbius polynomial and the Möbius transform associated with a trace monoid and the notion of irreducibility for trace monoids.
 A rigorous notion of infinite trace is developed, and a characterization of memoryless probability measures for trace monoids is given.
 The particular case of the uniform measure is investigated.
-The realization result as a finite Markov chain on cliques is also introduced.
-All these notions are then developed in the more general context of concurrent systems, which yields us to introduce the following notions attached to a concurrent system: its M\"obius matrix, its characteristic root, its digraph of states-and-cliques, its Markov measures, and among them its uniform measure in the irreducible case.
+The realization result of memoryless measures as finite Markov chains on cliques is also introduced.
+All these notions are then developed in the more general context of concurrent systems, which yields us to introduce the following notions attached to a concurrent system: its Möbius matrix, its characteristic root, its digraph of states-and-cliques, its Markov measures, and among them its uniform measure in the irreducible case.
 A key result of the theory is the spectral property for irreducible concurrent systems, to be used later in the paper.
 The computation of the probability distribution of the first clique of a random infinite execution is illustrated on several examples, and the notion of null node is introduced.

 Secondly, and on the contribution part, we introduce and investigate the special case of \emph{deterministic concurrent systems}.
 Intuitively, a deterministic concurrent system (\DCS) is a concurrent system where no conflict between different actions can ever arise.
-Hence the only non-determinism left results solely from the concurrency of the model, combined with the constraints imposed by the monoid action.
 Deterministic concurrent systems can be related, for instance, to causal nets and to elementary event structures found in 1980's papers~\cite{nielsen81}.
 We prove in particular that deterministic concurrent systems correspond to concurrent systems which are ``locally commutative''.

 Compared to general concurrent systems, deterministic concurrent systems appear as limit cases.
 For instance, we prove that their space of infinite executions is at most countable---whereas it is uncountable in general.
 If the system is moreover irreducible, we show that from any initial state, only one infinite execution exists.
 In particular the only probabilistic dynamics is trivial in this case---whereas there is a continuum of possible and non trivial probabilistic dynamics in general.
 Yet, proving these properties is not obvious.
 The definition of \DCS\ is formulated in elementary terms; their specific properties are formulated in elementary terms; but the proof of these properties relies on some subtle combinatorics of partially ordered sets.